jason-nordheim/mod-1-task-manager/user_stories.md

-## B2 - Display All Tasks
+## B2 - View All Tasks
 User story for displaying **all** tasks via the CLI.
 ### Steps
-1. Grabs all the Tasks from the Database using `Tasks.all`
+1. Grabs all the Tasks from the Database using `Task.all`
 2. If no tasks are found, displays `No tasks exist`
 3. If tasks exist, maps the task name and assignee of tasks to a string in the following format: `"[#{index}] #{task_name}: #{task.assignee}"`
 4. Loops through the returned string array, writing the name of each project to the console.